Finance and Operations

 - Financial viability

 - Infrastructure expansion and improvement

 - Student experience

-Access to Finance DocumentsAccess UWC financial policies, annual reports and tax clearance certificates below:
+Access to Finance DocumentsAccess UWC financial policies, annual reports, certificates and other documents by clicking the tabs below:

 This office manages, amongst others, the academic venues and facilities through the Venue Management Office and the UWC commercial/rental property portfolio.